Design and Build

 This 5-day workshop explores the tools, techniques and a carefully considered approach used to create fine, hand-made furniture.
 The focus of this process-oriented course is the development of skills as they relate to hand, eye and workbench.
 The emphasis will be the sensitive use of hand tools combined with a proper use of machines.

 Through daily lecture, demonstrations and hands-on work, Craig will lead participants in addressing techniques and questions essential to one-of-a-kind furniture making.
 Participants will learn and practice traditional joinery techniques such as regular and through mortise & tenon joinery, frame and panel construction, edge-joining boards, as well as sharpening techniques and the proper use of western and Japanese hand-tools.
 Additional techniques such as resawing veneers, wood selection and creating luxurious hand-planed surfaces will be discussed as well.
-There will be an discussion on the design process including generating ideas, design evolution, sketching, and making mock-ups.
+There will be ongoing discussions on the design process including generating ideas, design evolution, sketching, and making mock-ups.

 This workshop is for intermediate and enthusiastic makers who are interested in improving their hand skills and who have a desire for excellence and personal satisfaction in their work.
 A basic knowledge of stationary machines is helpful